Home Accident Page 3

 Accident

-Guide to Finding Massachusetts Attorneys
+Guide to Finding Indiana Attorneys

-Guide to Finding Massachusetts Attorneys
+Guide to Finding Indiana Attorneys

-Why would I need a Massachusetts attorney?
+Why would I need an Indiana attorney?

 There will be many fees associated with legal services, some minor, such as court fees and document preparation fees and some that encompass the entire service, such as a retainer fee.
 Always have the fees given to you in writing so you understand what you will be potentially billed for the service.

+You can expect your Indiana attorney to work on contingency for accident cases, variable fees for complicated cases and flat fees for providing legal services, such as writing documents.
+Contingency fees are sometimes regulated by law and Indiana is no exception.
+In medical malpractice cases, the plaintiff’s attorney fees may not exceed 15% of any award made from Patient Compensation Fund.
 Remember that laws such as these tend to change especially with newer tort reform movements gaining traction and working to limit the damages that may be collected by a plaintiff and attorney fees to be collected by the attorney for services rendered.

 Hourly billing is the preferred means by which lawyers are paid for non-contingency cases.
 Some lawyers may have alternate pay plans or different arrangements to pay fees, so it is best to check with the lawyer during the consultation for alternate fee arrangements.
 Be aware of hidden fees or fees for using ancillary services and personnel, such as the service of a paralegal.